Show critical metadata for each plan

 Stop living in Fear!🚮

 I'm a lead designer at XXX and I came across your profile and I'm impressed with your work and background.
 Reaching out regarding your career and an opportunity with us.
 We have openings for UX roles in the Bay Area.
 If you're interested, shoot over your resume.
 If not - would you recommend someone that seems like a good fit with us?
 Thanks and looking forward to hearing back soon!

 #cold email 2

-I came across your profile and I really like your work and background.
+I'm with XXX and came across your profile and I really like your work and background.
 I’d love to learn more about you in general and also share a bit about what design means to our team and where it’s heading.
 If you are up for a coffee here at our office or a phone chat, I’d be thrilled.
 Looking forward to hearing from you.